rc-pl/home-assistant-installation-on-debian-14/README.md

 # How to install Home Assistant on Debian 14 "Forky" with QEMU/KVM virtual image

-It's been a tough learning path for me, so I decided to create this tutorial and spare you this effort.
+It's been a tough learning path for me, so I decided to create this tutorial and spare you all that effort.<br>
+In this tutorial I will use an old Intel x86 PC as a Home Assistant server.<br>
+Please note: in this scenario server is connected with ethernet cable to the LAN router.
+Wifi has not been tested.

 ## Table of contents
 1. [Install Debian 14 "Forky"](https://rc-pl.github.io/home-assistant-installation-on-debian-14/#install-debian-14-forky)